thicctock/time-as-record-closure/README.md

 This framework emerged from a collaboration between human intuition and AI formalization:

-My core intuitive thought: Time might be constituted by irreversible record accumulation Technical development (AI-assisted): ChatGPT and Claude helped translate this intuition into mathematical formalism, toy models, and connections to existing physics
+My core intuitive thought: "Time might be the accumulation of "newness" in the present only".
+Technical development (AI-assisted): ChatGPT and Claude helped translate this intuition into mathematical formalism, toy models, and connections to existing physics

 I understand the framework conceptually but cannot independently derive all technical content.
 This is presented as an exploratory synthesis—an attempt to formalize a foundational intuition using AI as a research tool.
 Feedback and critique from those with technical expertise are especially welcome.